Syllabus

 • The lowest homework grade will be replaced by the subsequent homework grade (the last homework of each unit cannot be dropped)

-For long-term disruptions in schedule such as serious illness or loss of housing, I will make accommodations after being provided with documentation through the Office of Student Support or from your Dean.
-For illnesses impacting either midterm exam, I will also require such documentation.
-Missed exams will be made up via a coding interview.
+For long-term disruptions in schedule such as serious illness or loss of housing, we will make accommodations after being provided with documentation through the Office of Student Support or from your Dean.
+For illnesses impacting either midterm exam, we will also require such documentation.
+Missed exams will typically be made up via a coding interview.

 Absence to represent GWU in an official capacity (such as at an athletic event) is always excused, however such excused absence will require confirmation from a faculty sponsor or athletic official, and must be arranged in advance.